 The Brattle report recommends that as state and federal energy regulators and policymakers face the unprecedented challenge of guiding the industry through the rapidly-evolving energy landscape, they should urge transmission planners to move beyond today’s traditional planning approaches focused primarily on addressing reliability issues.
 Additionally, the authors argue that the industry needs to develop processes able to identify transmission solutions that increase future compliance flexibility while meeting anticipated environmental policy goals at lower costs and lower risks for customers.

 This report, “Well-Planned Electric Transmission Saves Customer Costs: Improved Transmission Planning is Key to the Transition to a Carbon-Constrained Future,” is the third in the authors’ series of studies on how improved transmission planning can provide significant overall benefits.
-The new report, a summary presentation, and the two previous studies can be accessed using the links below.
+The new report, a summary presentation, and a previous study can be accessed using the links below.
 Additional information can also be found on WIRES website.